springernature/vpat/nature-content-discovery.md

 <td>
 All images that we supply provide alternate text or descriptions; background images such as icons on user interface elements are identified in text.
 <br><br>
-We mark up some images so that they can be ignored by Assistive Technologies if they are [_pure decoration_](https://www.w3.org/TR/WCAG21/#dfn-pure-decoration) (as defined by WCAG 2.0).
+We mark up some images so that they can be ignored by Assistive Technologies if they are <a href="https://www.w3.org/TR/WCAG21/#dfn-pure-decoration"><i>pure decoration</i></a> (as defined by WCAG 2.0).
 <br><br>
 Background images that we supply are always decorative.
 <br><br>